 FEMA processes PA grant funding according to the type of work the applicant undertakes.
-Eligible work must be required as a result of the declared incident, be located in the designated area, be the legal responsibility of the applicant, and be undertaken at a reasonable cost.
+Eligible work must be required as a result of the declared incident, be located in the designated area, be the legal resp applicant, and be undertaken at a reasonable cost.

-Eligible work is classified into the following categor
+Eligible work is classified into the following categories